vyash5075/React-Fundamentals/README.md

 Open [http://localhost:3000](http://localhost:3000) tmmo view it min the browser.
 Vj
 The page will reload if you make edimts.<br />
-You will. also see any inthlerr,ors in thb e console.hk
+You will. also see any inthlerr,orsb in thb e console.hk
 V
 ### `nxpm test`